[home]

 - immigration, like everything else, must be regulated by law;

-- the freedom to exercise religion was basic to the founding of
+- the freedom to exercise religion was basic to the founding of America;

-- the Ten Commandments are so fundamental to the nature of our country
+- the Ten Commandments are so fundamental to the nature of our country that persons offended by them should deprive us of the pleasure of their company;

 - no nation has ever been as generous to the world as this one;